-For denoising, we also compared with the end-to-end trained DRUNet, which was almost matched by \gls{tdv} and \gls{lsr}, both of which have an order fewer parameters.
-In the practically more relevant \gls{ct} setting, both \gls{tdv} and \gls{lsr} are competitive to end-to-end trained neural networks like \gls{fbp}+UNet and \gls{lpd}.
+For denoising, we also compared with the learned DRUNet denoiser, whose performance is closely matched by \gls{tdv} and \gls{lsr} despite having an order of magnitude fewer parameters.
+For the practically more relevant \gls{ct} reconstruction, both \gls{tdv} and \gls{lsr} are competitive with end-to-end reconstruction networks such as \gls{fbp}+UNet and \gls{lpd}.

 \paragraph*{Training Methods} Among the investigated training methods, \gls{bl-ift}/\gls{bl-jfb} consistently achieved the highest \gls{psnr} values.
 However, it also requires the longest training times.
 In this regard, \gls{ar} and \gls{sm} provide more efficient alternatives, both in terms of time and memory consumption.
 Notably, for simple (convex) regularizers, these semi-supervised/unsupervised methods achieve reconstruction results that are comparable to those of \gls{bl-jfb}.
 This makes \gls{ar} a serious alternative for scaling these models to higher dimensions and larger datasets.
 However, nearly optimal performance of \gls{ar} is already achieved by the \gls{wcrr} and more complex regularizers did not improve.
 Thus, we regard \gls{bl-jfb} as the gold standard when sufficient computational resources and supervised training data are available.
 In particular, the results in Table~\ref{tab:numerics:domainshift} indicate that the learned models possess strong generalization capabilities.
 As a consequence, one may train only for denoising and subsequently adjust the parameters $\alpha$ and $s$ (see Section \ref{subsec:experiments}), which is often substantially more efficient than training with the operator~$\forwardop$.